gsangeryee/smart-contract-audit-reports/audit_notes/2023-07-Primitive-Spearbit-Security-Review.md

 ### Recommendation:

-Initialize the `timeRemainingSeconds` value in `transform` to the current time remainings value or set it to the correct value afterwards for functions where it is needed.
+Initialize the `timeRemainingSeconds` value in `transform` to the current time remaining value or set it to the correct value afterwards for functions where it is needed.
 It should use a value similar to what `computeTau(..., block.timestamp)` returns.
 Consider adding additional tests for the affected functions for pools that have been active for a while.
 ### Notes & Impressions

 **Notes**